 - 10,000 Membership Rewards points after $500 minimum spend in 2 months

 - Alternatively, 15,000 Membership Rewards points are also available when using a referral →

 - Free domestic flight on Virgin Australia each cardholder year

 - 0.99% p.a. on balance transfers for the first 6 months, with a 1% establishment fee

 - 3 Membership points earned per $ spent at supermarkets, 2 points earned per $ on fuel, and 1 point per $ everywhere else except for utilities and the ATO

 - Travel and purchase protection insurances

-- Only available to new American Express customers within the last 12 months
+- Offer expires: 30th April 2015, only available to new American Express customers within the last 12 months

 Currently a great value option in the Amex range.
 It’s in my wallet.